 JPEG stands for Joint Photographic Experts Group, which is a standardization committee.
 It also stands for the compression algorithm that was invented by this committee.
 To complicate things a bit more, JPEG compressed images are often stored in a file format called JFIF (JPEG File Interchange Format), which a lot of people also refer to as JPEG!

 This page only deals with the JFIF file format.
-If you want to know more about the JPEG compression algorithm, you should read this page.
+A separate page covers the JPEG compression algorithm in more detail.

 The JFIF file format